Africa (song): Composition

 Musically, the song took some time to assemble.
 Steve Porcaro, the band's synth player, introduced Paich to the Yamaha CS-80, a polyphonic analog synthesizer, and instructed him to write a song specifically with the keyboard in mind.
 Paich gravitated towards a brassy flute sound, which he found to be a unique alternative to the piano.
-Porcaro programmed six tracks of a Yamaha GS 1 digital piano to emulate the sound of a kalimba.
-Each track featured a one-three note gamelan phrase with different musical parameters.
+Porcaro played six parts on a Yamaha GS 1 digital piano to emulate the sound of a kalimba.
 Steve Porcaro's brother, Jeff, played his parts live without a click track.

 Jeff Porcaro also acknowledged that he was influenced by the sounds created by fellow Los Angeles session musicians Milt Holland and Emil Richards.
 He also described the significance of the African pavilion drummers at the 1964 New York World's Fair and a National Geographic Special.
-To recreate those sounds, he and his father Joe Porcaro made percussion loops on bottle caps and marimba respectively.
-I was about 11 when the New York World's Fair took place, and I went to the African pavilion with my family.
+To recreate those sounds, he and his father Joe Porcaro made percussion loops on bottle caps and marimba respectively.I was about 11 when the New York World's Fair took place, and I went to the African pavilion with my family.
 I saw the real thing ...
 It was the first time I witnessed somebody playing one beat and not straying from it, like a religious experience, where it gets loud, and everyone goes into a trance.

+Lyrically, the song concerns a man torn between staying in Africa, a continent he is enamored with, and travelling to stay with a girl he is seeing.
+In the chorus, he "[blesses] the rains down in Africa"; several other references to other parts of the continent are made throughout, such as "wild dogs [crying] out in the night" and "Kilimanjaro [rising]... above the Serengeti" (which are, in reality, about 420 km apart).
+Stereogum writer Tom Breihan interpreted the song's Africa as an "extended metaphor" – a "stand-in [for] a thing that you long for even before you've said goodbye to it", and therefore potentially a partial allusion to Paich's own "rock stardom... that kept him apart from anything resembling a normal life".
+Rob Sheffield of Rolling Stone interpreted it differently as a song about "modern alienation", with the speaker "lost in time and space": he "doesn't know a thing about Africa, except it has to be better than the nightmare where he's trapped right now".